Pointers

 How to Use Pointers?

-There are some of a very important operations, which we will be doing with the help of pointers very frequently.
+which we will be doing with the help of pointers very frequently.

 1) We define a pointer variable.